stanimirovn/docs-redis/index.html.md

 ---
-title: Redis for Pivotal CF
+title: Redis for Pivotal Cloud Foundry
 ---

-This is documentation for the Redis service for Pivotal CF.
+This is documentation for the [Redis service for Pivotal Cloud Foundry](https://network.pivotal.io/products/p-redis).

 ## Install via Pivotal Operations Manager

-To install Redis for Pivotal CF, follow the procedure for installing Pivotal Ops Manager tiles:
+To install Redis for PCF, follow the procedure for installing Pivotal Ops Manager tiles:

 1. Download the product file from [Pivotal Network](https://network.pivotal.io/).
 1. Upload the product file to your Ops Manager installation.